 In order for a kiosk user interface to be “touch-friendly,” it must allow the user to navigate comfortably using only their fingers without the need for a mouse and keyboard.
-This is a different paradigm than many desktop application developers are used to.
+This is a different paradigm than many web and even mobile app developers are used to.
 Our company has developed touchscreen kiosk applications used nation-wide and I wanted to share a few of the lessons we’ve learned along the way regarding touch-friendly user interface design specifically for kiosks.
 This is not intended to be a comprehensive guide on kiosk user interface design, but instead to draw attention to some of the more valuable lessons we’ve learned while designing kiosk user interfaces.

 1. Keep it simple, stupid